MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 Principle
 =========

 The graphical user interface uses the Front Panel mock (see :ref:`section_frontpanel`) and some extensions (widgets) to simulate the user interactions.
-It is the equivalent of the three embedded modules (Display, Input and LED) of the MicroEJ Platform (see :ref:`section_microui`).
+It is the equivalent of the three embedded modules (Display, Input and LED) of the VEE Port (see :ref:`section_microui`).

 The Front Panel enhances the development environment by allowing User Interface  applications to be designed and tested on the computer rather than on the target device (which may not yet be built).
 The mock interacts with the user's computer in two ways: